sandeeprawat/decks/slides/soradirector.md

 ![bg right](https://picsum.photos/800/600)

-"From Concept to Cinema in Six Simple Tabs"
+"From Concept to Cinema with a single prompt"

 <!-- Speaker notes: Introduction to Sora Director -->